 Josh Sakhai, Ephemeral CEO

 Ephemeral tattoos, which cost the equivalent of sums between 150 and 370 euros, can also be an option that precedes the choice of permanent tattoos.
-A sort of long-lasting "dress rehearsal" that helps you choose the preferred shape and position of a design, before putting it on your skin forever.
+A sort of long-term "dress rehearsal" that helps you choose the preferred shape and position of a drawing, before putting it on your skin forever.

-"This really broadens the possibilities for the traditional community," Sakhai says.
+“This really expands the possibilities for the traditional community,” Sakhai says.

 Tattoos, a global affair

-Once associated only with the most "rebellious" personalities, tattoos are increasingly popular, in quantity and extent, from millennials onwards.
-According to a 2019 study, about 40% of boys between the ages of 18 and 34 in the United States have at least one tattoo.
+Once associated only with the most "rebellious" personalities, tattoos are increasingly widespread, in quantity and extent, from millennials onwards.
+According to a 2019 study, approximately 40% of 18- to 34-year-olds in the United States have at least one tattoo.
 A'EU analysis on the other hand, he estimates that there are 60 million Europeans with tattoos, one or more than one.

 “I think tattoos are about self-expression and art.
 And I think we're just trying to make it easier for more people to have that experience,” Sakhai says.

-It is a bet that will work one hundred percent.
-It is not about making revolutions, but just about embracing the changes and making them simpler.
-In the future, wearing the approach to tattoos will be the same as we have today towards a t-shirt.
+It's a bet that will work one hundred percent.
+It's not about making revolutions, but just about embracing changes and making them simpler.
+In the future, the approach towards wearing tattoos will be the same as we have towards a t-shirt today.
 A message to change, even often, why not.